TianlinZhang668/18222278799.github.io/_pages/about.md

 I am a second-year PhD student at the National Center for Text Mining (<a href="http://www.nactem.ac.uk/">NaCTeM</a>) at the University of Manchester, advised by Prof.<a href="https://www.research.manchester.ac.uk/portal/sophia.ananiadou.html">Sophia Ananiadou</a> and Prof.<a href="https://www.airc.aist.go.jp/en/intro/">Jun'ichi Tsujii</a>.
 In June 2020, I received my Master degree from <a href="https://english.ucas.ac.cn/">University of Chinese Academy of Sciences</a>.
 Prior to this, I received my BS degree from <a href="https://en.nankai.edu.cn">Nankai University</a> in June 2017.

-My current research interests include Natural Language Processing (especially BioNLP), Affective Computing and so on. 🎉
+My current research interests include Natural Language Processing (especially BioNLP), Affective Computing, Mental Health Application and so on. 🎉

 # Recent News

+- 11/2022 Our paper titled "Emotion fusion for mental illness detection from social media: A survey" got accepted in Information Fusion
 - 08/2022 Our paper titled "Emotions and topics expressed on Twitter during the COVID-19 pandemic in the United Kingdom: comparative geolocation and text mining analysis" got accepted in Journal of Medical Internet Research
 - 07/2022 Invited to serve as a reviewer for ICLR'23
 - 07/2022 Awarded best reviewer (Top 10%) at ICML 2022 and received a free registration